schnerd/baseui/rfcs/popover-component.md

   event handler when popover is hidden
 * `placement: 'auto' | 'topLeft' | 'top' | 'topRight' | 'rightTop' | 'right' | 'rightBottom' | 'bottomRight' | 'bottom' | 'bottomLeft' | 'leftTop' | 'left' | 'leftBottom'`:
   How to position the popover relative to the target.
 Defaults to 'auto'.
-* `arrowPlacement: 'start' | 'center' | 'end'`:
-  How to align the arrow on the target element.
-Defaults to 'center'.
 * `content: node | func`:
   Content to render within the popover when it's shown.
 Required.
 * `children: node`:
   Content that should trigger the popover to be shown (also acts as the anchor against which the popover will be positioned)
 * `onMouseEnterDelay: number`:
-  Number of milliseconds to wait before showing the popover after mousing enters the trigger elment.
+  Number of milliseconds to wait before showing the popover after mousing enters the trigger elment (for triggerType `hover`).
 Defaults to 0.
 * `onMouseLeaveDelay: number`:
-  Number of milliseconds to wait before hiding the popover after the mouse leaves the trigger element.
-Defaults to 0.
+  Number of milliseconds to wait before hiding the popover after the mouse leaves the trigger element (for triggerType `hover`).
+Defaults to 200.
 * `showArrow: boolean`:
   Whether or not to show the arrow pointing from the popover to the trigger.
 Defaults to false.
 * `dismissOnClickOutside: boolean`: